Guarantee he doesn’t get sent to the closet after a few days

-How do you bring your new stuffed animal to life?
+How do you bring your new stuffed bear to life?

 You could just give your kids their new toy.
 But if you do that... you risk them getting bored and going right back to playing video games or watching YouTube.

 Here a few quick ideas for making a plush bear your best friend!
 Not a short-lived toy that gets sent to the closet after a few days.

 Your Stuffed Photoshoot

 This is a fantastic secret that mixes old-school imagination with the modern technology kids are so addicted to.

 This comes down to nourishing your child’s existing interests.
 If they enjoy outdoor adventures tell your kid to take your plush bear with him.
 Catalog the adventure.
 Get his creativity going.

 It’s your kid’s new mission to make Billy the Bull Dog look as absolutely badass as possible.

 The same idea goes for absolutely anything your kid loves.